 Upgrading your home can make your life more convenient, bring your home up to code, or simply make you feel better about your living space.
 But, what home improvements add value to your home?
-Based on data from Remodeling Magazine’s Cost vs. Value 2018 report, we’ll dive into the typical costs of the top 5 home renovations to see if they are really worth the investment.
+Based on data from Remodeling Magazine’s Cost vs. Value 2018 report, we’ll look at home renovation costs that can actually help add value to your home.

 1. KITCHEN REMODELING